-While NPH cannot be cured, many people find relief through the surgical placement of a shunt, a thin tube that routes excess fluid from the brain to another area of the body.
-Because shunt placement is a lifelong treatment for NPH, team members confer to ensure a correct diagnosis is made and that a patient may truly benefit from a shunt.
-When a patient is correctly diagnosed with NPH, a shunt can greatly improve his or her quality of life.
+While NPH cannot be cured, many people find relief through the surgical placement of a shunt.
+A shunt is a thin tube that routes excess fluid from the brain to another area of the body.
+Because shunt placement is a lifelong treatment for NPH, team members meet to ensure a correct diagnosis is made and that a patient may truly benefit from a shunt.
+When a patient is correctly diagnosed, an NPH shunt can greatly improve his or her quality of life.

 Improve Symptoms of NPH

 A shunt is the only effective treatment for NPH.
 The goal of shunt placement is to improve the three major symptoms of NPH:

 - Difficulty walking

 About 30 percent to 50 percent of patients with idiopathic NPH (no known cause) improve after receiving a shunt.
 About 50 percent to 70 percent of patients with secondary NPH (related to another brain disorder) improve with a shunt.

 The shunt is implanted into one of the ventricles of the brain.
 The shunt consists of a small tube called a catheter and a valve device that regulates the rate of fluid drainage.
 The shunt is tunneled under the skin to the drainage site.

 The most common type of shunt is a ventriculoperitoneal (VP) shunt, which drain excess CSF from the ventricles to the abdominal or peritoneal cavity.
 There are two types of shunts: non-programmable and programmable.
 The programmable type has valves that allow the shunt to be adjusted with a magnetic device after surgery to increase or decrease the drainage rate of the shunt.
 The shunt used for treating NPH usually remains in the brain permanently.